What is 40acts?

 Tell me more…

-40acts celebrates its 5th birthday in 2015!
+40acts turns 6 in 2016!
 Each year we've encouraged individuals to take a daily challenge: 40 nudges in a generous direction, alongside 40 blogs to read and ponder.
-In 2014 over 46,000 joined us, creating a wave of over 1.8 million acts of generosity in more than 180 countries worldwide.
+In 2015 over 74,000 joined us, creating a wave of over 2.9 million acts of generosity in more than 180 countries worldwide.

-We also created 40acts Together especially for groups.
-Whether you're a family, church, small group, school or student, 40acts Together provides you with online and printable resources to guide you through your generous journey as a community.
+Want to do 40acts as part of a group?
+40acts Together was created especially for groups.
+Whether you're a family, church, small group, school or youth group, 40acts Together provides you with online and printable resources to guide you through your generous journey as a community.

 Here's what you can do next: